AI-Nerd1/EA_Games_Virtual_XP/README.md

 # EA_Games_Virtual_XP
-Use of Pygame to learn to create virtual gaming worlds
+Use of Pygame to learn to create virtual gaming worlds.